bamarosternewsjdq-web/bamarosternewsjdq.github.io/_posts/2025-09-17-Week3-Recap-Wisconsin.md

 ### Injury Notes:

-    Jam Miller, Jah-Marien Latham, Tim Keenan, andDanny Lewis did not play Saturday and are considered day-to-day LT Overton exited Saturday’s game with aninjury, but is expected to be available in week 5 against Georgia
+Jam Miller, Jah-Marien Latham, Tim Keenan, andDanny Lewis did not play Saturday and are considered day-to-day.
+LT Overton exited Saturday’s game with aninjury, but is expected to be available in week 5 against Georgia.

 ### Depth Notes:

-    Geno VanDeMark started at Right Guard
+Geno VanDeMark started at Right Guard.
-    London Simmons started at Defensive Tackle
+London Simmons started at Defensive Tackle.
-    Yhonzae Pierre was the first WOLF off the bench Kaleb Edwards was the first Tight End on thefield
+Yhonzae Pierre was the first WOLF off the bench.
+Kaleb Edwards was the first Tight End on thefield.
--   Cole Adams remains the sole punt returner
+Cole Adams remains the sole punt returner.